juliencombattelli/env-config/Design.md

                                                                                       |> populate_sysroot |

 * EC generic workflow:
   start -> fetch -> install -> configure -> complete
-Some recipes might use other workflows (including compilation steps) depending on the needs.
+  * Some recipes might use other workflows (including compilation steps) depending on the needs.
-Tasks start and complete are defined in the base class but should not be overridden.
+  * Tasks start and complete are defined in the base class but should not be overridden.
 Ideally they should be marked noexec but since they are using pre/postfuncs it would inhibit those callbacks too...
+  * Errors while compiling, installing or configuring a package should not be fatal, unless the error can have side effects on the system.
+As an example if neovim is compiled, a set of dependency must be manually installed; the absence of those dependencies should emit an non-fatal error logged in console which does not interrupt the BitBake run.
+However, a permission error while copying a file may come from a wrong configuration at distro or platform level, and should stop immediately BitBake before damaging the system.

 ## Recipes